wc1997/RunesBreakdown/README.md

 UPDATE 1: December 25th 2017
      Finished collecting for each user : accountIds,summonerIds,Top 3 Champions played and their scores, Champion Mastery score, and rank:
-     TODO: Collect recent match history data and store relevant statistics as well as rune data.
+     TODO: ~~Collect recent match history data and store relevant statistics as well as rune data.~~

+UPDATE 2: Dec 27th 2017
+     Finished collecting match history data for 40,000 matchIds.
+The corresponding CSV file is mergedStatistics.csv..
+I have some trouble with errors in the beginning so I ran the script multiple times but in the end I removed any duplicates and "NA" perk values.
+See dataScrapping/getMatchStats.py for more information.
+     TODO: Create a beautiful interactive page!!